-What Is a Forensic Psychology Degree
+What Is a Forensic Psychology Bachelors Degree

 So what does the first step comprise?
+There are many great forensic psychology colleges in the US.
 Most bachelor’s students focus heavily on general education requirements, introductory psychology classes, and elementary classes in forensic psychology.
 Some classes students may take are:

 Careers for Forensic Psychology Majors

-Forensic psychologists have many tasks.
-They may be expert witnesses, but they may write reports behind-the-scenes; they may give direct treatment to patients, but they may also work with leading researchers from institutions and universities around the world.
+Forensic psychologists have many tasks, they may be expert witnesses, but they may write reports behind-the-scenes; they may give direct treatment to patients, but they may also work with leading researchers from institutions and universities around the world.
 In every case, forensic psychologists play a significant role in the legal process and inform researchers on trends in the field.